Private Property Rights along the River

-From downstream of the Black Gap Wildlife Management Area, the Rio Grande W&SR flows exclusively through private land to its boundary at the Terrell/Val Verde county line.
-With the generous cooperation of the landowners visitors holding the required permit are allowed limited access to the land along the river corridor, including some side canyon hikes.
+Downstream from the Black Gap Wildlife Management Area, the Rio Grande Wild &Scenic River flows exclusively through private land to its boundary at the Terrell/Val Verde county line.
+With the generous cooperation of the landowners, visitors holding the required permit are allowed limited access to the land along the river corridor, including some side canyon hikes.
 Refer to your river guide for more detailed information.

 Did You Know?

 The river canyons that are a part of the Wild & Scenic River (Mariscal, Boquillas, and the Lower Canyons) receive only a small number of floaters each year, due to length & isolated locations.
 Santa Elena Canyon in Big Bend National Park is the focus of much of the river activity on the Rio Grande.
 More...